Cracking Toxic Relationship Vocabulary Changing Confusion To Clarity

 To gain control, love bombing involves giving someone excessive amounts of love or gifts.
 It can be flattering at first, but it often leads to manipulation and mental dependence.

-Can “stonewalling” affect relationship communication?
+Can “stonewalling” affect communication in a relationship?

 Stonewalling occurs when one partner stops talking to the other and refuses to engage.
 This strategy can hinder valuable conversations and damage emotional bonds.